madpiano/2019-432/slides/post-class/README.md

 # 432 Spring 2019 Materials After the Final Class

 Here is where I'll be posting information after our final class meeting.
+I wish you all the best of luck in the rest of the class and in the rest of your life.

 ## Quiz 2